howard-university-web-services/Howard-Automation-Library/README.md

 - Be sure that you are on master branch, and it is up to date.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_howard_packages.sh`

+#### Update Drupal core on all Howard D8 sites, commit, and push to acquia

+Updates `drupal/core`, `drupal/core-recommended`, `drupal/core-composer-scaffold`, and `drupal/core-project-message` (with all dependencies) across every local Howard D8 application.
+You will also be given the option to commit/push immediately.
+If git automation is not chosen, a new git branch will be created and used locally: "drupal_core_update_TIMESTAMP".

+- Be sure that HAL is up to date.
+- Be sure that all desired local folders are set up in hal_config.txt.
+- Be sure that you are on master branch, and it is up to date.
+- You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
+- `$ sh ~/Sites/_hal/drupal/acquia/update_drupal_core.sh`

 #### Update config item on all sites